What Matters Most

 OR a family member of a child 19 years old or younger living with a serious illness and you are 12 years of age or older (e.g., parents, siblings, grandparents)

-OR a family member of a child who passed away from a serious illness and you are 12 years of age or older (e.g., parents, siblings, grandparents)
+OR a family member of a child who died from a serious illness and you are 12 years of age or older (e.g., parents, siblings, grandparents)

-On the Health Care Professional Panel, we are looking for participants who conduct research about OR are involved in providing care (either directly or through an administrative/decisionmaker role) in any setting (e.g., home, hospital, hospice) to children less than 19 years of age living with a serious illness.
+The Healthcare Professional Panel is made up of participants who conduct research about OR are involved in providing care (either directly or through an administrative/decisionmaker role) in any setting (e.g., home, hospital, hospice) to children less than 19 years of age living with a serious illness.

 Time Commitment

-Participants will be asked to complete a series of 3 surveys over about an 8-month period.
-Each survey will take less than 30 minutes to complete.
-Please watch the video to learn more about the study and the surveys.
+Participants are being asked to complete a series of 3 surveys over about an 8-month period.
+Each survey takes less than 30 minutes to complete.
+The first survey round has been completed.
+Please watch the videos to learn more about the study and the surveys.

 Ready to get started?

-If you meet the eligibility criteria and would like to take part in the study please email whatmattersmost@utoronto.ca to be sent a link to the survey.
+If you meet the eligibility criteria for the Family Panel and would like to take part in the study please email whatmattersmost@utoronto.ca to be sent a link to the survey.
 The survey is available in English, French, and Spanish.
+Recruitment to the Healthcare Professional Panel has closed.

 Meet the Research Team